missionode/-r-P-rvat-Pati-S-tra/README.md

 # -r-P-rvat-Pati-S-tra
 A modern, responsive relationship skills trainer inspired by Parvati’s wisdom.
 Learn the Suprabhatham principles, master non-verbal cues, and sharpen your response speed through an interactive quick-match quiz.
 Built with TailwindCSS (latest browser version), light bluish-grey theme.

-# Parvati’s Husband’s Guide – Interactive Web App
+# Parvati’s Guide – Interactive Web App

 A modern, responsive relationship skills trainer inspired by the ancient wisdom of Goddess Parvati.
 This guided tutorial site helps users **learn**, **practice**, and **perfect** the art of identifying and responding to non-verbal cues in relationships — with a focus on healthy, independent, and mutual consent–based connection.